There are many different elements that can influence the functionality of an intranet … and many people don’t know where to start.

 6. Accurate, timely information.

 Make sure the information on your intranet homepage is not only timely, but highly useful to the majority of your community.
 Avoid uploading any information to your homepage that isn’t both accurate and timely.
+If your intranet is like Axero, you likely have features that does some of this work for you.
+Set expiration dates to content and automate reminders to authors to update documents.
+Your employees will care more if your intranet homepage shows you care by consistently publishing relevant information.

 7. A robust search engine.